redhat-openstack/website/source/uncategorized/tripleo-cli.html.md

 ## Management System Installation

-Instack is used to create the management system undercloud.

-Questions: - How do we do instack of a hardware deployment?
+Instack is used to create the undercloud.
+This can be either done on a fully virtualised environment or with bare metal.
+Follow the steps described in [deploying an RDO Undercloud https://openstack.redhat.com/Deploying_an_RDO_Undercloud_with_Instack](deploying an RDO Undercloud https://openstack.redhat.com/Deploying_an_RDO_Undercloud_with_Instack) to create the undercloud for this installation.

 ## Infrastructure Setup